 Stretch

-The amount of stretch Chenille offers is as well as none.
-Even if the cores or piles are pure cotton.
+The amount of stretch Chenille offers is almost none, even if the cores or piles are pure cotton.

 Weight